MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/system-requirements.md

 | DOCX        | Not required      | Enabled        | Available\*   |
 | HTML        | Not required      | Not required   | Available\*   |

-\*E-mail for [!INCLUDE[prodshort](../includes/prodshort.md)] Web Client will only be available if Exchange is your server type in the System Preferences window.
+\*E-mail for Dynamics GP Web Client will only be available if Exchange is your server type in the System Preferences window.

 -   Before you can send documents as DOCX, PDF, or XPS attachments, the Word template for the document must be enabled in the Template Configuration Manager window.